Articles > Education > Jobs with a master’s degree in adult education

 As these examples illustrate, education doesn’t apply only to K-12 students or even college students.
 A lifelong learning mindset means adults can benefit from ongoing training — and they need training and development specialists to provide it.

-Are you an adult learner who is interested in going to school to help other adults achieve their educational goals?
-Does the sound of a flexible college schedule and a fixed tuition appeal to you?
-University of Phoenix offers a non-licensure Master of Arts in Education/Adult Education and Training degree and other programs in general education, which can be completed in as little as 16 months.
-The UOPX Master of Arts in Education/Adult Education and Training covers topics such as:
+Are you an adult learner who is interested in earning a master’s degree in adult education to achieve your educational goals?
+University of Phoenix offers a non-licensure Master of Arts in Education/Adult Education and Training opens in new window degree and other online education programs opens in new window.

 A graduate of Johns Hopkins University and its Writing Seminars program and winner of the Stephen A. Dixon Literary Prize, Michael Feder brings an eye for detail and a passion for research to every article he writes.
 His academic and professional background includes experience in marketing, content development, script writing and SEO.
 Today, he works as a multimedia specialist at University of Phoenix where he covers a variety of topics ranging from healthcare to IT.